Tired of ads?

 Want more deets?
 We've also got a complete Online Course about Animal Farm, with three weeks worth of readings and activities to make sure you know your stuff.

 In fact, there are a lot of talking pigs.
 And talking horses and birds and cows, for that matter.
-But George Orwell's Animal Farm is no Jim Henson-inspired comedy about a pig who just wants to be a sheepdog, or bittersweet tale about interspecies love—it's a biting satire about tyrannical governments and a dark warning about the perils of Russian communism.
+But George Orwell's Animal Farm is no Jim Henson-inspired comedy about a pig who just wants to be a sheepdog, or bittersweet tale about interspecies love.
+It’s a biting satire about tyrannical governments and a dark warning about the fate of communism in Russia .

 Today, Animal Farm is a classic.
 (In fact, we have a sneaking suspicion that you're here because you're being required to read it.)
 But when Orwell wrote the book in 1943-44, he could hardly find a publisher.
 In fact, no one took him up on it until 1945, and even then readers weren't too keen on it.

 But Orwell was no knee-jerk anticommunist.
 In fact, he was a socialist, a simple word for a complex and varied set of beliefs.
 Let's just say that socialists believe that the means of production (like factories or businesses) should be controlled by the workers for the good of everyone, rather than controlled by a tiny subset of owners for their own profit.
-In other words, Wal-Mart should be owned by Wal-Mart employees, rather than by the Walton family.
+In other words, Walmart should be owned by Walmart employees, rather than by the Walton family.
 (Does that sound crazy?
-There are co-ops and employee-owned business today that operate in just that way.)
+There are co-ops and employee-owned businesses today that operate in just that way.)

 Since communism is an extreme form of socialism, Orwell actually fought alongside communists in the Spanish Civil War during the 1930s.
 Their enemy was Spanish leader Francisco Franco and his fascist followers, who believed in strong, militaristic national identity united under an authoritarian leader—think the Wizard World under Voldemort, or Mordor under Sauron.
 But Orwell quickly realized that the communists he was fighting for could be just as totalitarian and oppressive as the fascists.